master7720/anarchy-skid-list/README.md

 finz0 - Started with a kami fork, then the somewhat popular Osiris which was skidded from various other clients but also had some original (bad) code, then a (pretty good at the time) private client which was 90% original (better) code.
 Now working on a 1.18 client.

 Notperry1234567890 - skidded phobos(thats why hes on this list)but hes a much better coder now.

+PeterPePem/PeterDev - Skidded phobos(a lot), Catware Dev, the guy who leaked FutureX to Gopro336 and now he is a better coder.

 If you are on this list and come crying into the issue or pull requests tab, you're just proving your skid-ness (thats not even a word)